 If you're between the two, I would definitely recommend Turkey.
 As of now, they aren't on the Euro, but that may change in the not so distant future.
 So, take advantage of the cheap accomodaions, while you can! ...
 Istanbul is very incredible, plus Bodrum is a must see.

-Also, I'd recommend looking into going to Israel too if you end up going to Turkey! over 7 years ago
+Also, I'd recommend looking into going to Israel too if you end up going to Turkey! almost 8 years ago

 I have not been to Morocco but I have travelled and lived in Turkey so this would get my vote.
 The country is so diverse and there are so many different options.